lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 maintains the information regarding which fragments it receives.
 After receiving a fragment, the Inactivity Timer is set.
 If no further fragment is received and the Inactivity Timer expires, the fragment receiver aborts the on-going fragmented packet transmission by transmitting the Receiver-Abort data unit.

 Any fragment not belonging to the current window is discarded.
 The actual fragment number is computed based on the FCN value.
-When an All-0 fragment is received and all fragments have been received, the receiver updates the expected window value.
+When an All-0 fragment is received and all fragments have been received, the receiver updates the expected window value and expects a new window and waits for the next fragment.

-If an All-0 fragment is received, even if another fragment is missing, all fragments from the current window have been sent.
-Since the sender is not obligated to send a full window, a fragment number not used may not necessarily correspond to losses.
-As the receiver does not know if the missing fragments are lost or not, it sends an ACK and reinitialises the Inactivity Timer.

-On the other hand, after receiving an All-0 fragment, the receiver expects a new window and waits for the next fragment.
 If the window value of the next fragment has not changed, the received fragment is a retransmission.
 A receiver that has already received a fragment should discard it.
 If all fragments of a window (that is not the last one) have been received, the receiver does not send an ACK.
 While the receiver waits for the next window and if the window value is set to the next